Kannathil Muthamittal: Music

-The soundtrack featuring six songs was released on 12 January 2002 by the label Tips Music.
+The soundtrack featuring six songs was released on 13 January 2002 by the label Tips Music.
 This film marked the debut of playback singer Chinmayi into the film industry at the age of 15.
 The score and soundtrack fetched A. R. Rahman his fourth National Film Award for Best Music Direction.
 Lyricist Vairamuthu too won the National Film Award for Best Lyrics, for the song "Kannathil Muthamittal".
+For the Telugu version Amrutha, it was released under Adithya Music with lyrics by Veturi.

 Release

 The film opened to positive reviews from critics.

 Gauthaman Baskaran of The Hindu Frontline wrote the film is "certainly a must for those who still believe in meaningful cinema", while praising Mani Ratnam's "grip on the medium".

 Accolades

 This is a list of awards and nominations received by the 2002 Indian Tamil-language film Kannathil Muthamittal.

 The film was highly appreciated upon its release and went on to win several awards and nominations at different award ceremonies the following year.
 It also had a highly acclaimed soundtrack which got A. R. Rahman his fourth National Film Award for Best Music Direction for the second consecutive time after Lagaan for both his songs and background score.
 The film holds a record of six National Film Awards wins which is the highest by any Tamil Film tied with Aadukalam and also being the highest for the year 2002.
 The film has won a total of 40 awards since its release.